 - Lastly, fill the pot again, this time using only water.
 Run it through the percolation cycle one more time.
 Then toss the water and let the pot dry completely.
 Your percolator is now clean.

 Q: Can I reheat coffee in my Percolator?

 A: You can and people often do.
 Because stove top models do not have a built in warming feature coffee often cools down before it’s all consumed by you or your guests.
 In such cases a low heat is typically applied to the remaining coffee, warming it just enough to make it palatable.

-Q: Can I Use a Percolator to Heat Other Liquids?
+Q: Can I ue a Percolator to heat other liquids?

 A: You can but it’s not really recommended because if you use your percolator to make hot chocolate or tea, for instance, you’ll need to make absolutely sure you clean the pot thoroughly afterward.
 If you don’t residual flavor from the other beverage could spoil the taste of your coffee.

 A: Yes, and even if you’re using the best coffee percolator the grind is very important to the ultimate outcome of the coffee you make.
 For a typical percolator, you’re going to want to use a coarse grind.
 If, however, you find that the resulting coffee tastes a bit weak try grinding it a bit finer.
 If you find the coffee from your percolator is somewhat bitter try a slightly coarser grind next time.